adimit078/zengoalz/README.md

 This is the zennpath app.
+(Reffering to most recent commit version)

 Currently, there are 2 main versions: